Kodiologist/mt_repl/README.rst

 - I've only tested it in single-player mode.
 There is no sandboxing. **Don't enable this mod on a multiplayer server if you don't trust the other players not to erase your home directory.**
 - Multi-line commands aren't allowed.
 - ``print`` will use the Minetest server's standard output, which isn't the terminal you're looking at while you're using the REPL.
 - In MoonScript, creating local variables is not possible.
+Even ``local`` declarations don't work.

 Installation
 ============================================================